Women Veterans Health Care

 Women Veterans have served across all military branches and divisions.

 - Army: 916,948

 - Non-defense: 28,900

 43% of the women who used VHA health services in FY20 belonged to a racial or ethnic minority group.

-3 of 4 Women Veterans who used VA health services in FY19 had and urban residence but the number of rural women is increasing.
+3 of 4 women Veterans who used VA health services in FY19 had an urban residence but the number of rural women is increasing.

-No matter where she lives, every woman Veteran has access to the VA health system which provides care at 1,293 health care facilities, including 171 VA Medical Centers and 1,112 outpatient sites of care.
+No matter where they live, every woman Veteran has access to the VA health system which provides care at 1,293 health care facilities, including 171 VA Medical Centers and 1,112 outpatient sites of care.

 Every VA Medical Center nationwide has a Women Veterans Program Manager to advise and advocate for women Veterans and help coordinate all the services they may need, from primary care to specialized care for chronic conditions or reproductive health.